zqfang/scBokeh/README.md

 # scvis
 **Interactive** Single Cell RNA-seq Data Visualization in web browser.

-My colleagues would like to gene expression in cells.
-I'm too lazy and tired to generate new plot for each interest genes.
+My colleagues would like to explore gene expression in cells.
+I'm too lazy and tired to generate new plots for each interest gene.
 So, I setup a simplest web app using bokeh to help them. here is an example:

 ![example](template/example.png)